 However, as the needs of an organization grow, it becomes increasingly necessary to attack the strategic planning process in a manner that reflects the complexity of that organization.

-In the end though, corporate strategy benefits any organization, regardless of scale.
+In the end, corporate strategy benefits any organization, regardless of scale.

-1. Corporate strategy offers your business strategic direction
+1. Corporate strategic planning offers your business strategic direction

 2. Corporate strategy allows you to adapt